erykszczesniak/Book-management-API/README.md

 # Book Management API
 Overview
-This documentation outlines the REST API endpoints for managing books and authors within a Symfony application.
-It includes actions for creating, updating, deleting, and querying books and authors, as well as managing the relationships between them.
-Each book is flagged with a status indicating whether it is publicly available, and can be associated with up to three authors.
+This documentation outlines the REST API endpoints for managing books and authors within a Symfony application

-Configuration
-Setting Up the Project
-Clone the Repository
-Clone the project repository from GitHub to your local machine.

-Install Dependencies
-Navigate to your project directory and run:

-composer install
-This installs the necessary PHP dependencies.
+**### composer install** This installs the necessary PHP dependencies.

 # Configure the Database